zsh-users/zsh-completions/README.md

  * Completions are not accepted when already available in their original project.
  * Please do not just copy/paste someone else completion, ask before.
  * Completions only partially implemented are not accepted.
- * Please add a header containing authors, license info, status and origin of the script (example [here](src/_ack)).
+ * Please add a header containing authors, status and origin of the script and license header if you do not wish to use the Zsh license (example [here](src/_ack)).
  * Please try to follow [Zsh completion style guide](https://github.com/zsh-users/zsh/blob/master/Etc/completion-style-guide).
  * Please send one separate pull request per file.
  * Send a pull request or ask for committer access.

 ## License
+Completions use the Zsh license, unless explicitely mentionned in the file header.
-See each file for license details.
+See [LICENSE](https://github.com/zsh-users/zsh-completions/blob/master/LICENSE) for more information.